An Investor's Guide to the Different Classes of Stocks and Shares

 - They don't have the growth potential of ordinary shares.

 These are shares that only get dividends if the ordinary shares have been paid a minimum amount.

-While preference shares are lower risk that ordinary shares deferred ordinary shares are higher risk.
+While preference shares are lower risk than ordinary shares, deferred ordinary shares are higher risk.
 Since, generally speaking, investments that are higher risk have higher returns to compensate, and lower risk assets have similarly lower returns, we should expect:

 At least on average and over the long term.
-For a specific company that actual returns will depend on what happens to that company.
+For a specific company, that actual return will depend on what happens to that company.